syncthing/syncthing-macos/README.md

 # Introduction

-`syncthing-macos` is a native macOS Syncthing tray application bundle.
+`syncthing-macos` project is a native macOS Syncthing tray application bundle.
 It hosts and wraps [Syncthing](https://syncthing.net), making it behave more like a native macOS application and less like a command-line utility with a web browser interface.

 Features include: